SashaCHU-st/Nasa/README.md

 # What works now:
 ## When not logged in:
 - Can see the default page, just main info about this project;
-- at Home page can see list of registered users;
+- at Users page can see list of registered users;
 - Login or signup

 ## When logged in: